yfme/codex-i18n/README.md

 ## Funding Opportunity

-We’re excited to launch a **$1 million initiative** supporting open source projects that use Codex CLI and other OpenAI models.
+We're excited to launch a **$1 million initiative** supporting open source projects that use Codex CLI and other OpenAI models.

 - Grants are awarded in **$25,000** API credit increments.
 - Applications are reviewed **on a rolling basis**.